Tableau - Testing in Non-Production Environments

 Embedded Visualizations

-For any Tableau Dashboards embedded within applications, websites, or SharePoint, verification against the new version is essential.
+For Tableau Dashboards embedded within applications, websites, or SharePoint, verify compatibility with the new version.

 How and Where To Test

-Utilize the non-production environment to assess dashboards and to manually refresh extracts.
+Utilize the staging environment to test your dashboards, flows, and to manually refresh extracts.
 Explore any forthcoming features as well.

 Other Non-Production Environments

-On occasion, you may be directed to perform tests on devtab.med.umich.edu, particularly for diagnosing specific issues or evaluating changes.
+In needed, you may be instructed to test on devtab.med.umich.edu, particularly for especially for diagnosing specific issues or evaluating changes.